otsaloma/nfoview/README.md

 #### Source

 NFO Viewer requires Python ≥ 3.2, PyGObject ≥ 3.0.0 and GTK ≥ 3.12.
-Additionally, during installation you need gettext.
+You
+also need a font that supports the kinds of glyphs commonly used in NFO
+files: Cascadia Code is a good choice and used by NFO Viewer by default, if available.
+During installation you will also need gettext.
 On Debian/Ubuntu you can install these with the following command.

-    sudo apt install python3 python3-gi gir1.2-gtk-3.0 gettext
+    sudo apt install fonts-cascadia-code \
+                     gettext \
+                     gir1.2-gtk-3.0 \
+                     python3 \
+                     python3-gi

 Then, to install NFO Viewer, run command